nuprl/retic_performance/gm-pepm-2018/talk/README.md

- then I'll explain what it means for soundness to have a cost, and finally I'll share what we learned about the cost of type-tag soundness in Reticulated, which is a gradual typing system for Python, and why we think tag soundness might be a good "gateway drug" to get TypeScript developers to start caring about soundness.
+ then I'll explain what it means for soundness to have a cost, and finally I'll share what we learned about the cost of type-tag soundness in Reticulated, which is a gradual typing system for Python, and why we think tag soundness might be a good "gateway drug" to get JavaScript developers to start caring about soundness.